COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ---

-description: "Second report (13th May 2020): Analysis of socioeconomic aspects related to mobility patterns in the UK during the COVID-19 pandemic"
+description: "Second report (2nd June 2020): Analysis of socioeconomic aspects related to mobility patterns in the UK during the COVID-19 pandemic"

 ---